usaid-cs/yesterday-i-learned/chemistry.md

+1. Mixing ammonia and bleach doesn't give you chlorine; mixing the two gives you [chloramine](https://en.wikipedia.org/wiki/Chloramine), NH₂Cl (makes sense right).
+"Chloramine is used as a disinfectant for water because it is less aggressive than chlorine and more stable against light than hypochlorites."
 1. You can buy silver nitrate from Amazon.
 1. [Picric acid](https://en.wikipedia.org/wiki/Picric_acid) is actually a phenol.
 Drying it out makes it explode.
 1. Summer gas and winter gas have different vapour pressures.
 [There is a marginal difference in mileage.](https://auto.howstuffworks.com/fuel-efficiency/fuel-consumption/summer-fuel1.htm) It is however claimed that the air is cleaner with special blends than if either one were used.